sfalmo/rasp-from-scratch/README.md

 ### Build WRF

-**Change `wrf/configure.wrf.patch` so that the binaries will be compatible with your CPU type!**
+**Verify in `wrf/configure.wrf.patch` that the binaries will be compatible with the CPUs you intend to use!**
-You do this by specifying appropriate `-march` and `-mtune` compiler flags, e.g. if you intend to run WRF on Intel Haswell architectures, set `-march=haswell -mtune=haswell` (cf. GNU compiler manual for available options).
-If you run WRF on the same machine you use for compilation, set `-march=native -mtune=native`.
+If you run only on the same machine you use for this compilation, you can leave `-march=native -mtune=native`.
+Otherwise, set those flags according to the targeted architecture.

+You might run into problems in the next step if you specify an instruction set that is not available your current building machine!
+`geogrid.exe` will possibly crash with an `Illegal Instruction` error.

 ```shell
 $ docker build -t <wrf tag> wrf